Top 15 healthy comfort food recipes

 Some days cry out for comfort food – satisfying stews, spicy curries, and indulgent desserts.
 Get even more of a feel-good factor with dishes that are not only delicious, but have added health benefits too.

 We've cut the sugar and calories and ramped up the portions of fruit and vegetables in some of our all-time favourite foods, so you can eat well everyday.

 Who says a pasta bake can't be healthy?
-We've used chicken thighs for maximum flavour in this satisfying one-pot.
-Orzo pasta soaks up the vibrant and herby tomato juices, while olives and capers add an extra piquancy.
-It takes just 5 minutes of prep time, then you can let the oven do the rest of the work.
+We've used chicken, basil and smoked paprika for maximum flavour in this dish.
+Wholemeal penne soaks up the rich and vibrant tomato juices, while olives and chilli powder add extra piquancy.
+It takes just 10 minutes of prep time, then you can let the oven do the rest of the work.